muntra-dev/api/README.md

   Authorization: Bearer {access-token}
 ```

+## Other Stuff
+Some endpoints require authentication or a token, others are completely public.

+Examples of public endpoints are `muntra-clinics`, `muntra-roles`.
+Non-public endpoints are eg. `patients`, `bookings` or `journal-entries`.

-`Authorization` is not needed for public endpoints such as `muntra-clinics`.
+The `Authorization` request header is not needed for public endpoints.